mattermost/mattermost-handbook/company/about-mattermost/business-model.md

 Mattermost uses a buyer-based open core business model to deliver a high trust, self-managed messaging platform for developers and high security end users.
 We develop a portfolio of offerings at different price points \(including free/open source\) that align to the needs and budgets of different buyers.

+## Mattermost Free / Open Source

-1. **Free**: The free/open source version of Mattermost is built for **developers** as an innovative, flexible, high trust messaging platform that accelerates collaboration in the agile workflows of a tight-knit team.
+The free/open source version of Mattermost is built for **developers** as an innovative, flexible, high trust messaging platform that accelerates collaboration in the agile workflows of a tight-knit team.

+### Channels

+(Workplace Messaging) - An open source alternative to Slack, with [Slack-compatible keyboard shortcuts](https://docs.mattermost.com/channels/keyboard-shortcuts-for-channels.html) and [Slack-compatible webhooks](https://docs.mattermost.com/developer/webhooks-incoming.html#slack-compatibility), along with a layer extensibility model ranging from [plug-ins to custom applications](https://mattermost.com/integrations-overview/).

+### Boards

+(Work Management) - An open source alternative to Trello, Notion, Asana, Jira and Todoist, deeply integrated with Channels, with the ability to [import from other systems](https://docs.mattermost.com/guides/boards.html), to [use and create custom templates and workflows](https://docs.mattermost.com/boards/templates.html), and to  integrate deeply with the rest of the Mattermost collaboration platform.

+### Playbooks

+(Incident Management) - An open source alternative to Rundeck, Firehydrant, Transposit and other incident management solutions for [standardizing](https://docs.mattermost.com/playbooks/setting-up-playbooks.html) and [running incident management escalations](https://docs.mattermost.com/playbooks/running-playbooks.html), remediations and [timeline-based retrospectives](https://docs.mattermost.com/playbooks/refining-and-improving.html) deeply integrated with [access controls](https://docs.mattermost.com/playbooks/playbook-permissions.html) and real-time workplace messaging and [notification experiences](https://docs.mattermost.com/playbooks/notifications-and-updates.html) on the Mattermost platform.

+## Mattermost Professional

-2. **Professional**: Our entry-level paid version, Mattermost Professional, is built for **team managers** - commonly managers of managers - who need additional controls and workflows specific to multi-team coordination.
+Our entry-level paid version, Mattermost Professional, is built for **team managers** - commonly managers of managers - who need additional controls and workflows specific to multi-team coordination.
 This version can be purchased via self-service, through resellers, or - for accounts over a certain size in certain territories - transacted through our sales team.

+## Mattermost Enterprise

-3. **Enterprise**: As usage of Mattermost grows we have a high scale edition, Mattermost Enterprise, providing enterprise compliance features and high scale support, including self-managed, multi-node, high availability configurations.
+As usage of Mattermost grows we have a high scale edition, Mattermost Enterprise, providing enterprise compliance features and high scale support, including self-managed, multi-node, high availability configurations.

 # Customer Journey